DmitryTsepelev/graphql-ruby-fragment_cache/README.md

 end
 ```

 2. Caching does not work for Union types, because of the `Lookahead` implementation: it requires the exact type to be passed to the `selection` method (you can find the [discussion](https://github.com/rmosolgo/graphql-ruby/pull/3007) here).
 This method is used for cache key building, and I haven't found a workaround yet ([PR in progress](https://github.com/DmitryTsepelev/graphql-ruby-fragment_cache/pull/30)).
-If you get `Failed to look ahead the field` error — please pass `query_cache_key` explicitly:
+If you get `Failed to look ahead the field` error — please pass `path_cache_key` explicitly:

 ```ruby
 field :cached_avatar_url, String, null: false